 The unfinished mountains at J6 - J7.

 The most notable piece of unused architecture in Shadow of the Colossus.
-This impressive structure is situated at I2 on the world map, a leftover from the larger world map that was originally planned to house 24 Colossi.
 It lacks collision data.
+This impressive structure is situated at I2 on the world map.

 Standing on the bridge of the dam, to give a sense of scale.